 A sex therapist cannot, any more than anyone else can, help a woman achieve orgasm.
 If we are capable of orgasm, then we discover it for ourselves.
 A woman may benefit from understanding how orgasm is achieved.
 If a woman does not orgasm it is because she lacks the necessary responsiveness.
 This is very common and quite normal for most women.

 The first misconception is that women have a sex drive.
 Women are told that they should be driven to want intercourse as much as a man is.
 This is incorrect.
 A woman does not have a sex drive.
 Women do not orgasm with a lover regardless of the stimulation a man provides.
 A couple needs to understand this.
 Telling a woman that she should naturally want sex, when she doesn’t, means that she can only conclude that she is abnormal or dysfunctional in some way.
 This causes embarrassment and silence.

 The second misconception to overcome is that a man is not responsible for providing a woman’s sexual pleasure.
 Women are not aroused with a lover.
 A woman needs to put conscious effort into sexual activity of any kind (even when she is alone).
 She has two options with a lover.
 She can either engage proactively on providing her lover with sexual pleasure.
-Or she can give him permission to explore her body and try to provide her with some sensual and possibly erotic sensations that she might enjoy.
+Or she can give him permission to explore her body and allow him to try to provide her with some sensual and possibly erotic sensations that she might enjoy.
 If she does this, she needs to give him some encouraging erotic feedback.

 To us men, sex is sex.
 We want it, let’s do it, we’re done.
 For many women it isn’t always that simple.
 You need to be in tune with her emotionally if you want to make her more receptive sexually.
 (Stephan Labossiere 2012)